csx773/tinyApp/README.md

 ## Getting started

 - install all dependancies ( using: `npm install`)
-- run the webserver using `node express_server.js`
+- run the webserver using `npm start`